kledawson/SlimeTime/README.md

     - Also known as A* algorithm
     - Uses backtracking
   - Tracks all slimes to the player within a 100-tile range.
-- A lot of Bugfixing with diagonal movement, Slime AI not pathing correctly, Resources not colliding or rendering, Collision with entities, et cetera
+- A lot of bugfixing with diagonal movement, Slime AI not pathing correctly, Resources not colliding or rendering, Collision with entities, et cetera

 ## Running the Game
 Run the Java software program on a personal computer using a Java environment with the JavaFX library installed and JDK version 20.0.1.